-Moving would be so easy if we sold our current home at the same time as buying a new one.
+Moving would be so easy if you could sell your current home at the same time you bought a new one.
 But things don’t always work out that way.
 In fact there can be a whole range of reasons why you buy a new property before selling your current home.

 Your home may take a little longer to sell than expected, or you could come across your ideal property before even placing your present home on the market.

 If you do opt to buy before selling, it’s good to know there are finance options available to secure your new home while still managing the mortgage on your current property.